sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

 Our leveling guide and career development frameworks are the building blocks that drive career growth and development.
 They are used to bring consistency and transparency to expectations and promotion criteria/decisions across roles, levels, and teams.

-## How leveling impacts compensation
+## How does my level impact compensation?

 Every role and level combination corresponds to a **pay band** that informs compensation.